aasimajaz/containers/running_container.md

 ```
  exit
 ```
-Now if you look at <docker ps> command you will notice con01 host is missing.
+Run `docker ps` command and you will notice con01 host is missing.
 When we exited the continer docker removed the container.
 Now start it again and see if file we created under /var/tmp/file1 exists!

 |Command                        | Details                       |
 |-------------------------------|-------------------------------|